 So I want you to wrap us up with your skincare routine.

 I love makeup, don’t get me wrong, but I love skincare first.
 So I’ve always been into French beauty.
 I use either a Caudelie, like micellar water, or I would do a Neutrogena wipe, just to wipe off my face.
 In the shower, steam is going, pores are a little bit more open; I wash with the Milky Jelly from Glossier.
-Then I usually use … right after that, I will do either a thermal water, to spritz all over my face.
+Then I usually use … right after that, I will do either a thermal water, to spritz all over my face, if you’d like to try this for yourself here’s a glossier promo code to help you on your way.

 My beauty secrets are in my serums, so the radiance serums, I’m always looking for Vitamin C, I’m always looking for a little bit of lactic acid to get that pump going.
 My favorite toner is the Biologique Recherche P50 lotion.
 Then I’ll do the Vinoperfect serum by Caudalie.